96boards-hikey/tools-images-hikey960/README.md

 4. Troubleshooting
 ------------------

-a.
-Need supervisor permission for hisi-idt: "sudo ./hikey_idt"
+* Need supervisor permission for hisi-idt: "sudo ./hikey_idt"
-b.
-Need supervisor permission for fastboot: "sudo fastboot"
+* Need supervisor permission for fastboot: "sudo fastboot"
-c.
-See "rescue from endless-rebooting" below.
+* See "rescue from endless-rebooting" below.

 Rescue From Endless-Rebooting
 =============================